gofilipa/664/_build/html/_sources/analyzing/generating/overview.md

-# workshop overview
+# chapter overview

 ## learning objectives

-Welcome to the final workshop in this series, Generating Text!
-This workshop builds on the previous ones to fine-tune a text generation model with Python.
+This section builds on the previous ones to fine-tune a text generation model with Python.
 Participants will explore Machine Learning (ML) processes, datasets, and tools, with the goal of customizing a text generator.
 They will work primarily with the HuggingFace🤗 platform